-Note: For purposes of this Section 12.2, the portions of the Plan which provide medical benefits, prescription drug benefits, dental benefits, vision care benefits and employee assistance program benefits constitute the Health Care Components.
+Note: For purposes of this Section 12.2, the portions of the Plan which provide medical, prescription drug, dental and vision benefits constitute the Health Care Components.

 12.3 Use and Disclosure of Protected Health Information.

 The Plan Sponsor may only use and disclose PHI that it receives from a Health Care Component of the Plan, which is considered a "group health plan" as defined by the Privacy Standards, as permitted and/or required by, and consistent with, the Privacy Standards.
 This includes, but is not limited to, the right to use and disclose a Participant's PHI in connection with payment, treatment, and health care operations, or as otherwise permitted or required by law.
 The Plan shall not use or disclose PHI that is genetic information for underwriting purposes.